-BA Politics and International Relations (2010), Citigroup
+BA Politics and International Relations (2010), Founder at Guidelighter

-What do you do now and what advice would you give to anyone interested in working in your sector?
+What advice would you give to anyone thinking about a career in your sector?

 Starting your own company is both the most liberating as well as scary thing you can do and you should be ready for an emotional roller coaster ride throughout.
 But the concept that helped me the most in finding the courage to do it was Jeff Bezos' regret minimisation framework.
 When you are old and looking back at your life, will you deeply regret not having made a particular choice?
 If you think the answer might be yes, then you should do it!
 And once we really think through what the worst would be that can happen, it is usually not as bad as it may seem at first.
 Especially if the alternative is being stuck in a job that you do not enjoy...
 The last piece of advice?
 Find yourself the right mentors!